 This is because the FDA has only banned or restricted 11 harmful chemicals from cosmetics.
 Europe, on the other hand, has banned 1,328!

 Some common skincare ingredients that are banned in the EU and UK but not in the USA include:

 Are Cruelty-Free Ingredients Safe?

-If you're worried about how safe it is to use cosmetics that are not tested on animals – please relax and take a sigh of relief.
+If you’re worried about how safe it is to use cosmetics not tested on animals – please relax and take a sigh of relief.

-There is no reason why cruelty-free products shouldn't be just as safe, if not safer, than anything tested on an animal.
+There is no reason why cruelty-free products shouldn’t be as safe as anything tested on an animal.

 Is Elemis Sustainable and Ethical?